obayemiisreal4-dataanalytics/Google-Ads-Database/README.md

 ## Results
 ![Top performing advertisements](question1.png)

-INSIGHT: It can be observed above that Flash Sale Alert
+INSIGHT: It can be observed above that 'Flash Sale Alert:Limited Time Offers' had the highest conversion rate in terms of top performing advertisements (18), followed by 'Elevate Your Space: Home Decor Inspiration' (16) .
+It can also be gleamed that the top performing markets include fitness, consumer tech products, interior decor.

-## 2
+## 2 Top performing Advertisers
 Find the top five performing advertisers and their contact emails show their advertiserid, advertisername,contactperson,contactemail,sum of conversions
 ``` Sql
 SELECT  advertiser.Advertiserid, advertiser.AdvertiserName,  advertiser.ContactPerson,  advertiser.ContactEmail,